Quasinormal Modes of Charged Dilaton Black Holes in 2+1 Dimensions: Scalar Perturbation of Charged Black Holes

 \section{Scalar Perturbation of Charged Black Holes}

-In this section we will develop the equations for a scalar field in the background of the static charged black hole introduced in the previous section.
+In this section we will present the equations for the scalar field around the black hole.
 The general equation for a massive scalar field in curved space-time can be written as,